 where P is the electric power in watt (W), I is the current in amps (A) and R is the cable resistance in ohms (Ω).

-DeRegt has therefore developed a bespoke thermal analysis tool for cables that are subjected to electrical power and are spooled on a drum.
+To support this, DeRegt has developed a bespoke thermal analysis tool for cables subjected to electrical power and spooled on a drum.
 This tool allows DeRegt to simulate the temperature and the heat transfer within and between the spooled cables.
 Estimating the maximum temperature that the cable will reach adds significant value to the entire cable design process.
-This type of analysis is crucial in certain cable design and application conditions.
-DeRegt has developed this analysis tool in response to the need in the market.
+This type of analysis is crucial in specific cable design and application conditions.

 The developed thermal analysis tool consists of modelling and simulation processes.
-The following steps are performed during thermal analyzing:
+The following steps are performed during thermal analysis:

 - Modelling Process

 This includes simplifying the cable design and calculating the related properties (diameter, weight, density, conductivity, specific heat, conductor resistance, etc.).
 This model is drawn in 3D as a slice of layered cables (Figure 1).
 The previously defined properties are assigned to this 3D model.

 Figure 1.
 Model- a slice of the layered cables on the drum (a)

 - The heat power is calculated by using the current and duty information combined with the previously calculated resistance.